-Moral legislation over the years has steadily eroded because antinomian liberal leaders, claiming that morality cannot be legislated, have rejected biblical standards of morality in favor of personal choice or private morality.
-Ironically, they, like many mainstream Christian denominations, have endorsed Satanic abominable …
+Moral legislation over the years has steadily eroded because liberal leaders have rejected biblical standards of morality in favor of personal choice.

 Martin Collins, reminding us that as God's people we should stand out in contrast from the world, mentions that we can sometimes find ourselves assailed by doubts, fears, and lack of joy.
 When we find ourselves in a state of misery, we need to understand the causes for this lack of joy.
 Second- and third-generation Christians …

 We must turn from our own gossamer righteousness to God's solid righteousness, accepting a higher standard than the rest of society.

 Many are guided by a multicultural value system that posits that all values, regardless of their source, are equal and should be tolerated.
 But God has one way.

 The olive trees in Zechariah 4:11 refer to the Two Witnesses who pour oil (spiritual instruction) into a golden bowl, supplying the churches with nourishment.